bassamelobeid/flutter-deriv-api/README.md

 In the example above, we are sending a request for a new real account with first name `Peter` and residence `Indonesia`.
 Using this structure, we can send new real account requests with different first names and residences by changing the parameters we pass into this function.
 Note that the file `new_account_real/test_send.json` has the first name parameter as `[_1]` and the residence parameter as `[_2]`.

+For testing responses of subscribed calls, look at `test_last_stream`.

 ###fail_test_sendrecv // fail_test_sendrecv_params

 These functions work in the same way `test_sendrecv` and `test_sendrecv_params` does, but instead expects the response not to match the second file passed in.